 Yosemite National Park — California

 This special place was one of the country's first parcels protected from development in the 19th century—so you can expect it to be amazing.
 The enormous park in the Sierra Nevada Mountains boasts granite cliffs, giant sequoia trees, and magnificent waterfalls.
-Families can enjoy hiking, ranger-led programs, scenic drives and magnificent vistas.
-Mommy Poppins staffer Jennifer Cook Nice and her family spent a weekend here and detail the best places to hike in the park, other family-friendly activities, and where to stay.
+Families can enjoy hiking, ranger-led programs, scenic drives, and magnificent vistas.
+Our Mommy Poppins staff detail all the best family-friendly activities in the park.

 A bison crossing is a familiar site at Yellowstone National Park.